I am defective.

 It is a lot of information to take in, as I well know, but the long and the short of it is I am fucked.
 I also have a heart murmur along with an abnormal heartbeat called bigeminy, which just means that after a normal heartbeat I have an extra beat that comes too early or too late.
 I suffer from shortness of breath, dizzy spells, heart palpitations, constant chest pain and I have been known to turn blue.

 I have had multiple heart surgeries,including

-3 previous median sternotomies – a vertical inline incision is made along the sternum after which the sternum itself is divided or “cracked”
+- 3 previous median sternotomies – a vertical inline incision is made along the sternum after which the sternum itself is decided or “cracked”

 When I told my doctor that I was a chef, she told me I was crazy.
 She said that being a chef is far too stressful a career for someone with a heart condition, to which I responded “Isn’t being a doctor a stressful job?
 The only difference is that you are already at the hospital when you pass out”.
 After my last heart surgery 2 years ago I was back at work after 2 ½ months instead of taking the recommended 4-6 months off from work – just in time for the Christmas rush.
 I was not allowed to lift over 10lbs (4.5kg) for 16 weeks, and working in a kitchen, that weight is nothing.
 Why did I return so soon?
 Because I felt an obligation to my team, I felt that I was not replaceable even though in reality everyone is replaceable.
 I wanted to show everyone how strong I was even when physically I was not 100%.
 I felt that because of my heart defect I had to work that much harder to prove I had the skill.
 I realize now how incredibly stupid that was and that I put myself into some serious danger.
 I could have ended up back in the hospital, and I can’t help anyone if I am dead.
 As my my cardiologist Dr. Roche once yelled at me, “You are going to ruin everyone’s day if you die!”